joachim-n/drupal-core-development-project/README.md

 See https://www.drupal.org/project/drupal/issues/3188703 for more detail.

+### Browser test output

+The HTML files output from Browser tests are written into the Drupal core git clone, and so the URLs shown in PHPUnit output are incorrect.
+See the section on running tests in this README for the fix.

+### Simpletest folder

+When running browser tests, the initial setup of Drupal creates a site folder using the real file locations with symlinks resolved, thus `repos/drupal/sites/simpletest`, but during the request to the test site, Drupal looks in `/web/sites/simpletest`.
+See the section on running tests for the workaround.

 ## How it works

 The composer.json at the project root uses a Composer path repository so that when the drupal/drupal package is installed, it's symlinked in from the Drupal core git clone, at the branch that the clone has checked out.